jimjeffers/Sauce/README.md

-# Sauce (BETA 0.1.1)
+# Sauce (BETA 0.2.1)
 ## Add some flavor to the web.

 Sauce is a micro-framework (if you even can consider it that!) for building complex transitions that can't be achieved with a regular CSS transition.
 Let's say you want to use complex effects such as those that can only be achieved with elastic or bounce easing?
 Or maybe you want to animate two different properties at the same time utilizing a delay on one of the properties?
 Well, I've found you can get pretty far with CSS transitions but some of these things just aren't possible unless you turn to javascript to get something crazy done.
 Sauce is here and it makes the ridiculous easy (relatively speaking of course)!

 ## How it Works

-Sauce relies on the easing equations I ported from Robert Penner in another project called Easie.
+Sauce relies on the easing equations I ported from Robert Penner in another project called [Easie](https://github.com/jimjeffers/Easie).
 Your first step is to include easie.js and sauce.js into your project.

 ## Components